yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 ## Ways to scale

-There are 2 common ways of scaling, namely **vertical** and **horizontal**.
-YugabyteDB supports both vertical and horizontal scaling.
+There are 2 common ways to scale, namely **vertical** and **horizontal**.
+YugabyteDB supports both.
 Because YugabyteDB is distributed, scaling is operationally straightforward and performed without any service disruption.

 | Scaling&nbsp;Method | Description |
 | :--- | :--- |